Kjuly/iPokeMon/README.md

 Email your comments, suggestions and questions to `dev#kjuly.com`.
 Or you can just post a bug report or a feature request [__HERE__](https://github.com/Kjuly/iPokeMon/issues/new).
 Thank you! :)

+---
+# License

+In addition to the [MIT LICENSE](https://raw.github.com/Kjuly/iPokeMon/dev/LICENSE), I ask that you do not publicly distribute the app as a whole in binary form (e.g. on the App Store).
+If you do want to, please contact me for the permission first.
+Thank you! :)